 It is important to cease any tanning or waxing before starting laser hair removal treatments, as well as checking that any medications or topically applied products you are using won’t adversely affect the use of a laser.
 It is important that you have clean skin prior to having a treatment as any sunscreens, makeups or other occlusive products can inhibit the laser from doing its job and may even cause unwanted reactions.
 If you arrive with something on the skin, notify the person doing your treatment so they can clean it off.
 During treatment the area will usually be shaved to remove any hair on the surface of the skin, or you may be asked to shave the area yourself at home.

 The laser operator will identify the treatment area and mark it into sections.
-This is a visual guide for the operator to follow during the laser hair removal treatment to make sure all the areas are covered evenly.
+This is a visual guide for the operator to follow during the hair removal treatment to make sure all the areas are covered evenly.
 Once the area is ready, you will have to don protective glasses for the duration of the treatment to protect your eyes.

 First, several test shots will be fired onto the skin and the reaction observed.
 The laser can be adjusted to suit your hair type and skin colour to treat the hair effectively without producing any unwanted side effects.
 Once the desired reaction is seen, the area will be treated in the pre-marked sections until all the area has been covered.